• Skip to primary navigation

 • Carefully place the wrapped toy in the water for a few seconds.

-• Remove the toy, is it dry?
+• Remove the toy, and check to see if it is dry.

 Rubber and wax are examples of natural waterproof coatings that are used to make materials waterproof.
 Leaves often have a waxy coating to protect the leaf and help it retain water.